SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### The Simulator tab
 In the navigator click "Simulator" in the "Devices" menu to open the "Simulator" tab.

 All simulators which you can access will be listed here.
-Click the 3-dots icon at the top right of a simulator card to open a context menu from where you can edit, clone or remove a simulator.
+Click the menu icon at the top right of a simulator card to open a context menu from where you can edit, clone or remove a simulator.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_SimulatorCard.png" alt="Simulator card" style="max-width: 50%">